Kays Ruiz-Atil: Early life

 Kays Ruiz-Atil was born in Lyon and grew up in the Gerland part of Lyon's 7th arrondissement in a French and Moroccan family.
-His father Radouan Atil is Moroccan, and his mother Antonia Ruiz is French.
+His father Radouan Atil is Moroccan, and his mother Antonia Ruiz is French of Spanish descent.

 Club career

 Early career

 Having first played for FC Gerland and Lyon, Ruiz-Atil gained media attention in 2009 when he was recruited by Barcelona at only 7 years old.

 Paris Saint-Germain

 After the Barcelona transfer ban due to illegal signings of underage players, Ruiz-Atil moved to Paris Saint-Germain (PSG) in 2015.
 But this move later proved to be controversial in the 2018 Football Leaks; there, the Parisian club was accused of having made an illegal transfer, with a suspicious employment of his father Radouan.
 This did not however lead to any legal procedure, PSG having seemingly received the approval of international institutions.
 Before these controversies, Ruiz-Atil had signed a first "aspirant" contract with PSG in June 2017, locking his presence in the Paris Saint-Germain Academy.
 On 31 August 2018, he signed his first professional contract with the club.
 In the following seasons, Ruiz-Atil played in the UEFA Youth League, under the supervision of Thiago Motta for the 2018–19 season, to whom he was quite close.
 At this time, his public image did not seem to have suffered greatly from the Football Leaks, Ruiz-Atil having for instance signed a big contract with Adidas.

 On 10 September 2020, Ruiz-Atil made his debut for Paris Saint-Germain in a 1–0 Ligue 1 loss to Lens.
 He was part of the starting lineup for the match, but was substituted for Colin Dagba after 68 minutes of play.
 For much of the 2020–21 season, Ruiz-Atil was training with and playing matches for PSG's first team; he made a total of seven appearances under the management of Thomas Tuchel in the first half of the season.
 However, in February 2021, one month after the arrival of Mauricio Pochettino as head coach, he was sent back to train with the under-19 squad, with his departure at the end of his contract in June 2021 becoming increasingly likely according to various reports.
 On 25 May, he officially announced on social media his departure from PSG at the end of his contract.